raspberrypilearning/comic-character/en/step_6.md

 At the moment, the user can submit the information even if they have left some form fields empty.

-You can check the user completes all the form fields before submitting it by using validation.
+You need to create a new function that checks the user has completed all the form fields before calling the `displaySummary()` function.

-For example, when you register on some websites, your registration form will be validated to check you have completed certain fields such as the username or password.
-Some forms can also validate the length and characters contained within your password input.

-### Create an area to show your validation alerts
+### Change the function that handles the Create button's onclick event

 --- task ---

 Open `character.html`.

-Change the event handler function in the `<button>` element with the attribute `onclick="changeSummary()` to `onclick="validateForm()`.
+Change the function that handles the Create button's `onclick` event.

 --- code ---
 ---